liuchunhuahua/modified_snli-entailment-master/README.md

+This is modified from https://github.com/shyamupa/snli-entailment.
+It can work on tensorflow 1.0, the error arised by the tensorflow or python version update have been modified.
+Some other small errors have been modified. s
 Implementations of a attention model for entailment from [this paper](http://arxiv.org/abs/1509.06664) in keras and tensorflow.

 Compatible with keras v1.0.6 and tensorflow 0.11.0rc2